Slackadays/Chata/libchata/README.md

 If you include instruction sets, you must include at least either `RV32I` or `RV64I`.

 By default, the `bclri` and `rev8` instructions target a 32 bit system.

+To preserve performance, Chatassembler doesn't check if instructions outside of `.option arch` blocks are valid for the provided instruction sets.
+If this is a problem for you, fix your broken software.

 ### Exceptions